Punched card: Precursors

 Carpet loom with Jacquard apparatus by Carl Engel, around 1860.
-Chain feed is on the left.
+The chain feed is on the left.

+A worker changing Jacquard cards in a lace machine, September 1918.
+The pattern of the lace is dictated by the holes in the cards.

 Basile Bouchon developed the control of a loom by punched holes in paper tape in 1725.
 The design was improved by his assistant Jean-Baptiste Falcon and by Jacques Vaucanson.
 Although these improvements controlled the patterns woven, they still required an assistant to operate the mechanism.

-In 1804 Joseph Marie Jacquard demonstrated a mechanism to automate loom operation.
-A number of punched cards were linked into a chain of any length.
+In 1804, Joseph Marie Jacquard demonstrated a mechanism to automate loom operation.
+Multiple punched cards were linked into a chain of any length.
 Each card held the instructions for shedding (raising and lowering the warp) and selecting the shuttle for a single pass.

 Semyon Korsakov was reputedly the first to propose punched cards in informatics for information store and search.
 Korsakov announced his new method and machines in September 1832.

-Charles Babbage proposed the use of "Number Cards", "pierced with certain holes and stand[ing] opposite levers connected with a set of figure wheels ... advanced they push in those levers opposite to which there are no holes on the cards and thus transfer that number together with its sign" in his description of the Calculating Engine's Store.
+Charles Babbage proposed the use of "number cards", "pierced with certain holes and stand[ing] opposite levers connected with a set of figure wheels ... advanced they push in those levers opposite to which there are no holes on the cards and thus transfer that number together with its sign" in his description of the Calculating Engine's Store.
 There is no evidence that he built a practical example.

 In 1881, Jules Carpentier developed a method of recording and playing back performances on a harmonium using punched cards.
-The system was called the Mélographe Répétiteur and "writes down ordinary music played on the keyboard dans le langage de Jacquard", that is as holes punched in a series of cards.
-By 1887 Carpentier had separated the mechanism into the Melograph which recorded the player's key presses and the Melotrope which played the music.
+The system was called the Mélographe Répétiteur and described that "it writes down ordinary music played on the keyboard 'dans le langage de Jacquard, that is, as holes punched in a series of cards.
+By 1887, Carpentier had separated the mechanism into the Melograph which recorded the player's key presses and the Melotrope which played the music.